Home

 2. Prepare the bath area (usually a bathtub or sink, but you can also use a large pan) before hand.

 4. Place your cat on the tub or sink.
-Hold him or her gently but firmly.
+Hold her gently but firmly.

 5. Pour moderately warm water over his or her body.
 Be careful to avoid the eyes, ears and nose.